 10 Simple Steps

-Now that your initial plan is ironed out, and you’re serious about this, it’s time to step up to the plate and incorporate.
-First you pick your legal structure, then in the process of incorporating you’ll take care of all kinds of red tape including securing your name by registering/filing it with the state.
-As you’ll see, steps 2, 3 and 4 tend to blend together a bit like the colors of Superman ice cream.
+Now that your initial plan is ironed out, and you’re serious about this, it’s time to register your business.
+First pick your legal structure, then in the process of registering you’ll take care of all kinds of red tape including securing a brand name and protecting your personal assets like house and car.

-Truth be told, if you aren’t a business attorney or trained tax professional you should consider working with either a law firm or less expensive provider like IncFile.
+Truth be told, understanding and taking care of your business tax requirements are important.
 Michigan’s regulatory environment goes way back, so depending on what sort of business you intend on establishing it could get complex quick.
 Are you working directly with the public?
 Which county?
 Some sales are taxed, some aren’t.
-Catch my drift?
+See why some homework here is important?

-Take Action: If you’re on your own or just investigating, head on over to the Michigan Department of Treasury’s Business Taxes section to start digging in.
+Take Action: Head on over to the Michigan Department of Treasury’s Business Taxes section to start digging in.
 We also recommend bookmarking the page for future reading.

 This part could go by as quickly as smoothly as a mile in a Ford GT, or, if you plan on opening up a hot dog joint or music studio in Detroit, it could get a little dicey.
 On the other hand, you may not be required to get one at all.
-See how that works?
+Everything depends on your location and industry.

-Alright, let’s assume you’re well-planned, incorporated, registered with the state, and you’ve got your taxes/licensing nailed down.
-Now it’s time to establish your brand’s financial identity by finding the best banking institution you can and setting up dedicated business accounts.
+Alright, let’s assume you’re well-planned, registered with the state and you’ve got your taxes/licensing nailed down.
+Now it’s time to establish your business’ financial foundation by finding the best banking institution and setting up dedicated business account.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Assuming your financials look good and you’ve got a professional business plan in hand you’ve got countless options.
 From VCs of every shade and angel investment funds galore, to vast networks of startup organizations, state-level programs, and one of the earth’s most unbelievable consumer cultures…don’t be shy.
-If you’ve come this far in the wolverine state, and you’re rocking in the home of countless music genres, the sky’s the limit.
+If you’ve come this far in the wolverine state, the sky’s the limit.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Coney Dogs and sports.
 You can also browse our guide on How to Finance a Business to start generating ideas.